What is Iridescence?

 Iridescence Caused by Reflections

 Iridescence is an optical phenomenon whereby the colours on a surface appear to change depending on the angle from which they're viewed or illuminated.

 It's caused by multiple reflections in multi-layered, semi-transparent surfaces.
 Examples of materials that exhibit iridescence include soap bubbles, butterfly wings and certain rocks and minerals.
 Mother of pearl, rainbow moonstone and the mineral labradorite all exhibit iridescence.

-The butterflies in our photo are on display in the Harvard Museum of Natural History, Cambridge, Massachusetts, USA.
+The butterflies in our photo are on display in the Harvard Museum of Natural History, Massachusetts, USA.
 Photo by Stone Mania ©.
-Clicking the image redirects to the original full size photo.
+Clicking the image redirects to the original non-compressed photo.